n8ta/jawk/README.md

 ## Todo:

 1. Reading from stdin
-2. Native string functions gsub, index, length, match, split, sprintf, sub, substr, tolower, toupper
+2. Native string functions gsub, index, length, match, split, sprintf, sub, substr
 3. Redirect output to file
    - close() function
-4. ARGV / ARGC and other ENV vars
-Pattern Ranges
+4. Pattern Ranges
 5. Parser need to be able to print the where it was when shit went wrong and what happened
-6. Do we actually need numeric strings???
-(Yes there are now commented tests for them)
+6. The columns runtime should not duplicate work when the same field is looked up multiple times
-7. The columns runtime needs to be much faster and lazier.
+7. The columns runtime should support assignment
-7. Make this compile on Windows!
+8. Make this compile on Windows!
-8. Divide by 0 needs to print an error
+9. Divide by 0 needs to print an error
+10. All the builtin variables that are read only:
+   1. ARGC (float)
+   1. FILENAME (str)
+   1. FNR (float)
+   1. NF (float)
+   1. NR (float)
+   1. RLENGTH (float)
+   1. RSTART (float)
+11. Builtins that are read/write
+    1. CONVFMT (str)
+    1. FS (str)
+    1. OFMT (str)
+    1. OFS (str)
+    1. ORS (str)
+    1. RS (str)
+    1. SUBSEP (str)
+12. Builtins that are arrays (in this impl read only)
+    1. ARGV
+    1. ENVIRON

 ## License
 GNU Libjit is GPLv2. (./gnu-libjit-sys/LICENSE)